taymossimc/ATTO-AI-Magic-Button/README.md

 - Moodle 4.0 or higher
 - OpenAI API Key with access to the Agents API
-- OpenAI Agent ID for the specific agent you want to use
+- OpenAI Assistant ID for the specific Assistant you want to use

 ## Installation